MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-net-token-cache-serialization.md

 ### Token cache for a web app (confidential client application)

-In the case of web apps or web APIs, the cache coule leverage the session, a Redis cache, or a database.
+In web apps or web APIs the cache could leverage the session, a Redis cache, or a database.

-A very important thing to remember is that for web apps and web APIs, there should be one token cache per user (per account).
+An important thing to remember is that for web apps and web APIs, there should be one token cache per user (per account).
 You need to serialize the token cache for each account.

 Examples of how to use token caches for web apps and web APIs are available in the [ASP.NET Core web app tutorial](https://ms-identity-aspnetcore-webapp-tutorial) in the phase [2-2 Token Cache](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/master/2-WebApp-graph-user/2-2-TokenCache).
 For implementations have a look at the following folder [TokenCacheProviders](https://github.com/AzureAD/microsoft-authentication-extensions-for-dotnet/tree/master/src/Microsoft.Identity.Client.Extensions.Web/TokenCacheProviders) in the [microsoft-authentication-extensions-for-dotnet](https://github.com/AzureAD/microsoft-authentication-extensions-for-dotnet) library (in the [Microsoft.Identity.Client.Extensions.Web](https://github.com/AzureAD/microsoft-authentication-extensions-for-dotnet/tree/master/src/Microsoft.Identity.Client.Extensions.Web) folder.
 This library could be available in the future as a NuGet package.